 To do this, we hosted approximately 70 hours of conversations with 87 senior tenants.
 The seniors we engaged with had a variety of experiences and identities, but many common themes emerged that describe their priorities and the challenges they face around wellbeing and quality of life.

-What We Heard from Senior Tenants (Link to insights and ideas)
+What We Heard from Senior Tenants

 Tenants identified many ideas for improving:

 - Culture by fostering trust, respect, and mutual support - Services with specific advice around priorities and improvements - Living Spaces and what makes "housing" a safe and connected home